-The city centre benefits from a £4m government funded placemaking scheme, providing major public realm improvements between the train station and waterfront.
+The city centre benefits from a £4m government funded placemaking scheme, providing major public realm improvements between the train station and waterfront and from £8.5m investment in a new Heath and Wellbeing Centre.
 The Heritage Lottery Fund has invested £2m in initiatives linking Chatham's outstanding military setting to its waterfront heart.